 - Employee Advocacy and Social Selling – Employee advocacy can play a special role in contributing to your social selling program.
 Find out how.

-- How to Build an Employee Advocacy Program through Understanding the “Three I’s”
+- How to Build a Program through Understanding the “Three I’s”

 - How to Source Content for Employees to Share

-- How to Measure the Success of Your Employee Advocacy Program
+- How to Measure the Success of Your Program

 Once again, click here to download: http://socialmediacoe.com/peoplelinx-employee-advocacy-ebook Feel free to share this link with all of your friends and peers as well – it’s a free resource that will hopefully help many!
-I look forward to blogging more about employee advocacy throughout the year, but until then, I look forward to your feedback on the ebook and you sharing your successes and challenges vis a vis employee advocacy in the comments below.
+I look forward to blogging more about employee advocacy throughout the year, but until then, I look forward to your feedback on the ebook and you sharing your successes and challenges in the comments below.
 Thank you!